 I don’t tend to go chasing after the typical attractions which you can see in photos, and so I didn’t want to ‘waste’ any time visiting the former Expo area.
 Nevertheless, somehow we ended up at the Atomium, and I have to say: go check it out!
 Seeing the huge spheres above you, reflecting the entire sky, is truly awe-inspiring.
 You can go from sphere to sphere via the tunnels – how fun is that?
 Although the queues can be long, the lift makes up for the wait, taking just 30 seconds to travel nearly 100 metres.

-Seven tips in Brussels: find the best Belgian fries
+Find the best Belgian fries

 No visit to Brussels would be complete without trying Belgian fries!
 You can buy them on any street corner, fried twice in beef dripping, but the internet has strong opinions about the ‘best fries in Belgium’: Frit Flagey on Place Eugène Flagey/Flagey Plein and Maison Antoine on Place Jordan/Jordan Plein.
 I couldn’t find anything between them in terms of flavour, but for location alone I would recommend Frit Flagey, set as it is in a district with other cool, hip discoveries to be made.
 Maison Antoine, on the other hand, is located opposite the European Parliament.

-Seven tips in Brussels: rummage through comics in Brussels
+Rummage through comics in Brussels

 Endless well-known comics come from Brussels, including The Adventures of Tintin, the Smurfs and Lucky Luke, to name but a few – so it is no surprise that comic shops are springing up everywhere, with murals featured on every other house or garage wall.
 If you want to find out more have a browse through the Belgian Comic Strip Center museum, or do as I do and just wander through the comic stores – in my view, much more interesting.
 Try the Brüsel store near to the Frit Flagey fries stand.